 She has performed in the work of Dasniya Sommer, and Virgina Barratt in Berlin, Roméo Castellucci in Brussels and Bolognia, Hans Van den Broeck in Vienna, Daniel Jaber, ADT Australian Dance Theatre, and Gala Moody in Australia, Cie.
 Denise Lampart in Zürich, Ivo Dimchev in Vienna, and Long Yunna in Guangzhou.
-Frances has received funding from Arts Victoria, Arts SA, Australia-China Council, Asialink, Ian Potter Cultural Trust, Besen Family Foundation, ANAT, and Australia Council.
-From 2009, she took time away from theatre to work in code and design, and photography / film.
+Francesca has received funding from Arts Victoria, Arts SA, Australia-China Council, Asialink, Ian Potter Cultural Trust, Besen Family Foundation, ANAT, and Australia Council.
+From 2009, she branched out from theatre to work in code and design, and photography / film.